vsyrjala/linux/drm-intel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This branch contains fixes to Linus' tree after drm-next has been merged during
 the merge window.
+Fixes are first applied to drm-intel-next-queued, and
-The fixes are merged through drm-fixes.
-Valid from -rc1 to the
+cherry-picked to drm-intel-fixes.
+The fixes are then merged through drm-fixes.
-kernel release.
+Valid from -rc1 to the kernel release.

 Usually Linus releases each -rc on a Sunday, and drm-intel-fixes gets rebased on
 that the following Monday.
-The pull request to Dave for new fixes is typically
+Usually this is a fast-forward.
+The pull request to
-sent on the following Thursday.
-This is repeated until final release of the
+Dave for new fixes is typically sent on the following Thursday.
+This is repeated
-kernel.
+until final release of the kernel.

 This is the fastest path to getting fixes to Linus' tree.
 It is generally for
 the regressions, cc:stable, black screens, GPU hangs only, and should pretty